jhzuo/jhzuo.github.io/_pages/team.md

 ---

 **Graduate Students**
-- Qirun Zeng, PhD student (incoming), BS from University of Science and Technology of China (School of the Gifted Young)
+- Qirun Zeng, PhD student (incoming).
+BS from University of Science and Technology of China (School of the Gifted Young)
+- Liming Wang, PhD student (incoming).
+BS from Beijing Institute of Technology, MS from Hong Kong University of Science and Technology.

 **Undergraduate Students**
-- Gordon Poon, undergraduate student, CityUHK
+- Manhin Poon, undergraduate student, CityUHK

 **Visting Students**